 The federal government is well aware of the problem of aging machines.
 In January 2014, the Presidential Commission on Election Administration issued a report (.pdf) warning of an “impending crisis … from the widespread wearing out of voting machines purchased a decade ago.”
 But so far, lawmakers have done nothing to remedy the situation.

 The voting machine story is a lot like the homeless problem.
 It’s only a problem when the wrong people are in charge.
 When the good people are in charge, we hear nothing about these things.
-In both cases, the problem exists because the Cult insisted we go away from what worked for generations in favor of some new thing.
+In both cases, the problem exists because the Left insisted we go away from what worked for generations in favor of some new thing.
 The old lever machines worked just fine and were very hard to rig.
-But, they kept recording the wrong votes as far as the Cult was concerned so here we are.
+But, they kept recording the wrong votes as far as the Left was concerned so here we are.